Aftermarket vs OEM car parts

 When looking at parts, look for certified aftermarket parts that are made specifically for your vehicle.
 For example, the Certified Auto Parts Association (CAPA) tests aftermarket parts for safety and compatibility.

-What are Remanufactured Parts?
+What are remanufactured parts?

 A compromise between OEM and aftermarket solutions is remanufactured OEM parts.
 These are original parts that have been repaired and tested to their original specification.
 Remanufactured OEM parts meet the same standards as new parts at a fraction of the price.